chadoh/werk/README.md

 * You will not be marked on graphic design, however, do try to keep it as tidy as possible.

-NOTE: Please keep in mind that this is the project that will be used to evaluate your skills.
-The project will be evaluated as if you are delivering it to a customer.
-We expect you to make sure that the app is fully functional and doesn’t have any obvious missing pieces.
-The deadline for the project is 2 weeks from today.

 ## Approach

 I am building the API layer with Rails (rails-api, specifically) and the UI